notofonts/noto-docs/src/miniarticles/NotoSansCarian.md

 # Noto Sans Carian

-Noto Sans Carian is a sanserif design intended for general use for the Carian script.
+Noto Sans Carian is a sanserif design for texts in the historical Carian script.

-It contains 54 glyphs, and supports 53 characters from the Unicode blocks: Carian.
+Noto Sans Carian has multiple weights, contains 54 glyphs, and supports 53 characters: Carian.

 ## Supported writing systems